uksysadmin/OpenStackInstaller/README.md

+THIS IS EXPERIMENTAL AND WORK IN PROGRESS

+DO NOT USE UNLESS YOU WANT TO BRANCH AND MAKE MAGIC HAPPEN!

 OpenStackInstaller
 ==================

-Now with added Folsom!
-Bring out the gimp! :)
+Now with added Grizzly!

 VAGRANT + VIRTUALBOX
 ====================
 Check out this post on using these installation scripts with Vagrant and VirtualBox http://uksysadmin.wordpress.com/2012/10/09/easy-openstack-folsom-with-virtualbox-and-vagrant/

 1. Check out these scripts using Git
-2. Check out the 'folsom' branch
+2. Check out the 'grizzly' branch
 3. Change to the 'virtualbox' directory
 4. Type: 'vagrant up'